tek/proteome.nvim/README.md

 Automatic discovery compares the current directory to the base dir variables described in [Project Base Dirs](#project-base-dirs) above and extracts name and type from the path.

 This information is then used by the [Config Plugin](#config) described below.

+If only a name is specified to `ProAdd`, the main project's type is used as fallback.

 # Plugins